ReeceGoding/Frustration-One-Year-With-R/README.md

 to improve my evaluation of R is to learn Python.
 I’ll probably read a book on it.

-## Assumed Knowledge
+## 1.4 Assumed Knowledge

 You’d be a fool to read this without some experience of R. I don’t think that I’ve written anything that requires an expert level of understanding, but you’re unlikely to get much out of this document without at least a basic idea of R. I’ve also mentioned the Tidyverse a few times without giving it much introduction, particularly its `tibble` package.
-If you care enough about R to be considering reading this document, then you really ought to be familiar with the most popular parts of the Tidyverse.
+If you care enough about R to consider reading this document, then you really ought to be familiar with the most popular parts of the Tidyverse.
 It’s rare for any discussion of R to go long without some mention of `purrr`, `dplyr` or `magrittr`.

-## Disclaimer
+## 1.5 Disclaimer

 This document started out as personal notes that I had no intention of publishing.
 There’s a good chance that I might have copy and pasted someone’s example from somewhere and totally forgot that it wasn’t my own.
 If you spot any plagiarism, let me know.

-# General Feelings
+# 2 General Feelings

 My overall feelings about R are tough to quantify.
 As I mentioned near the start, its ultimate problem is the sum of its little problems.